Skip to main content

 Pitango

-We’ll get straight to the point: Pitango is serious about its Italian gelato – there’s even a mission statement on its website – and you can enjoy a delicious serving knowing that the treat was made with organic milk sourced from grass-fed cows.
-Founded by Noah Dan, who spent his childhood in Italy, the business was sparked by a quest for the best milk, which led Noah to a Maryland farm with a herd of grass-fed Jersey cows.
+We’ll get straight to the point: Pitango is serious about its Italian gelato – there’s even a mission statement on its website.
+Founder Noah Dan, who spent his childhood in Italy, sought the best milk and found a Maryland farm with a herd of organic, grass-fed Jersey cows for his confections.
 Pitango also uses fresh organic fruit – think raspberries, pomegranates and mangoes – for its vegan sorbets that are entirely fat-free (except for chocolate).
-A robust café and bakery set-up also allows for wonderful espresso-based drinks and house-made croissants, cookies and pastries.
+A robust cafe and bakery set-up also allows for affogati, espresso drinks, sipping chocolate and house-made croissants, cookies and pastries.
 Pitango has locations in Penn Quarter, Adams Morgan and at The Wharf (you can find them in Md. and Va. as well).

 09